-TESTIMONY ON SENATE BILL 275: PROHIBITING SANCTUARY CITIES
+TESTIMONY ON SENATE BILL 151: PROHIBITING SANCTUARY CITIES

-Presented to the Senate Committee on Labor and Regulatory Reform By Barbara Sella, Associate Director October 12, 2017
+Presented to the Senate Committee on Labor and Regulatory Reform By Barbara Sella, Associate Director December 17, 2019

-On behalf of the Wisconsin Catholic Conference (WCC) - the public policy voice for Wisconsin's bishops - I wish to express our opposition to Senate Bill 275 (and its companion, Assembly Bill 190).
+On behalf of the Wisconsin Catholic Conference (WCC) - the public policy voice for Wisconsin's bishops - I wish to express our opposition to Senate Bill 151.

 The Catholic Church teaches that "Every migrant is a human person who, as such, possesses fundamental, inalienable rights that must be respected by everyone and in every circumstance."
+(Pope Emeritus Benedict XVI, Caritas in veritate, #62) As Pope Francis explains, "It is important to view migrants not only on the basis of their status as regular or irregular, but above all as people whose dignity is to be protected and who are capable of contributing to progress and the general welfare."
+(Message for the World Day of Migrants and Refugees 2016)

-(Pope Emeritus Benedict XVI, Caritas in veritate, #62) Alongside this respect for the fundamental human rights of immigrants, the Church also recognizes the legitimate right of governments to maintain public safety and control their borders.
+Alongside this respect for the fundamental human rights of immigrants, the Church also recognizes the legitimate right of governments to maintain public safety and control their borders.
 As the Church consistently teaches, these rights need not be opposed to one another, but rather they can and must complement one another.